Skip to content

 Styled in your sleep — zero heat

-The half-up ponytail works with every accessory — a claw clip for casual, a decorative barrette for polished events.
-Pull face-framing pieces free at the temples for softness.
-This is the ideal style when hair is long enough to partially gather but too layered for a full ponytail.
-It flatters every face shape.
+The mid ponytail works with every accessory — a claw clip at the base for casual, a decorative barrette for polished events.
+Pull a couple of face-framing pieces free at the temples for softness.
+This is the ideal style when hair is long and layered enough that a slicked-flat version would fight you all day.
+See our wavy hairstyles guide for more ways to work with natural bend instead of against it.

 7. Two Dutch Braids